Fish-app/server/README.md

 # Fishapp server
-This is the monolithic implementation, that was in development before the switchover the microservice architecture.
+This is the monolithic implementation, that was in development before the switchover to the microservice architecture.